Blueberry Protein Chia Pudding Bowl with Kiwi and Garden Granola

 • Hemp seeds

-• Different nut butters (peanut, cashew, sunflower seed)
+• Nut butters (peanut, cashew, or sunflower seed)

 • Fresh mint leaves